 This eggless Melomakaronas - Greek Holiday Cookies recipe includes ground spices, orange juice and olive oil in the dough and has a honey syrup coating for a sweet bite.
 These oval shaped cookies are light and buttery and truly melt in your mouth and lightly spiced thanks to the syrup that brings out the spices in the cookies.
-Have you tasted cookies soaked in syrup before?
-Let me know in the comments!

 For some Greek’s Melomakaronas are so good they can’t just consume these in the holiday season, they’re a treat to be enjoyed whenever you want a little bite of comfort.